SUSE/suse-ai-up/PLAN.md

 ---

-*This plan reflects the current project status as of December 16, 2025.
-The SUSE AI Uniproxy has successfully implemented the complete adapter creation and sidecar deployment workflow!
+*This plan reflects the current project status as of December 17, 2025.
+The SUSE AI Uniproxy has successfully implemented the complete adapter creation and sidecar deployment workflow with registry isolation!
 The main objective - "create an adapter that spins up a sidecar container that executes the command as per command in sidecarConfig in mcp_registry.yaml" - is **fully achieved and working in production**! 🎉*

 **🚀 READY FOR PRODUCTION USE** - The SUSE AI Uniproxy can now create adapters that automatically deploy MCP servers as sidecar containers in Kubernetes environments.